15 off the beaten path bucket list items in London

-At 20 Fenchurch Street you can enjoy stunning 360 degree views across London with an amazing huge glass wall.
+At 20 Fenchurch Street, you can enjoy stunning 360-degree views across London with an amazing huge glass wall.
 The best thing it’s for all free.
+There’s also a beautifully landscaped garden, a café, bar and restaurant.
 Make sure you book your appointment ahead, as they tend to fill up quickly.
-There’s also a beautifully landscaped garden, a café, bar and restaurant.
+They release new dates on Mondays.

-This place just simply amazing.
+This place is just simply amazing.
 They offer comedy nights every day of the week, for free.
-The quality was always great, so funny stand up comedians.
-At the end of the show you can put some money in the hat, which is suggested as these guys deserve it.
+The quality is always great.
+You can listen to some funny stand up comedians.
+At the end of the show, you can put some money in the hat, which is suggested as these guys deserve it.
 They start at 8 pm, but I advise to arrive at least an hour early in order to get in.
 As you can imagine they are very popular.
 Besides you can enjoy some drinks while you wait in the queue.

 London has many beautiful parks, but Kyoto Garden is quite unique.
 It’s located in Holland Park.
 Strolling around the garden, you will feel like you are in Japan.
 The peacocks and huge goldfishes in the pond are the biggest attractions.